pavan-v87/Chainlock/info.md

-# Software supply chain
+# Managing Software supply chain
+On an Enterprise scale, a software product involves millions of line of code.
+With majority of them being added from Opensource.
+Does all these Free software really comes with zero cost?
+May be no money, but there is cost of security vulnerabilities, license infringments.
+Without gating or timely checks these may cause Data/privacy voilations and financial penalities.

+Software delivery begins from design, writing code to its distribution, deployment and its eventual usage.
+At each stage there should be sufficient data available for developing confidence and trust in final delivery.
+This is achieved have methodologies like code quality analysis, vulnerability checks, attack vector recognition and reducing exploit surface area.

-Software supply chain management includes different stages of software beginning from design, writing code to customer delivery. observaibility should be built around the process.
+Software supply chain management should be a rigours process which should have observaibility should be built around it.
 How do we add trust
 Have centralized component and avoid blockage at any step